steve9000gi/create_code_matrices/README.md

 <h3>matrices_to_3cols.py</h3>

-Reads in a directory of code matrices. outputs a directory of "3cols," 2D arrays, each arranged in three columns, thusly:
+Reads in a directory of code matrices (CMs).
+Outputs a directory of "3cols," which are 2D arrays, each arranged in three columns, thusly:

 <table>
 <tr>